jstuck01/informix-backup-ibm-cos/README.md

 Full support for Informix Backup and Restore function is available as follows:
 * full level 0 backups
 * incremental level 1 and 2 backups
-* full restore operations from the last backup
+* full restore operations from last backup
 * point in time restore
 * point in log restore
 * Informix based encrypted backup and restore